YanshuoH/APM-mouse/README.md

 Ever heard of APM (actions per minute) and EPM (effective actions per minute) in Warcraft and Starcraft?

-For the good old times's sake, here's some practice in seconds
+For the good old times' sake, here's some practice in seconds

 Enjoy: http://yanshuoh.github.io/APM-mouse/